wso2/docs-ei/en/micro-integrator/docs/references/connectors/ISO8583-connector/ISO8583-connector-example.md

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.
+Follow these steps to set up the Integration Project and the Connector Exporter Project.

 {!references/connectors/importing-connector-to-integration-studio.md!}

-1. Right click on the created ESB Solution Project and select, -> **New** -> **Rest API** to create the REST API.
+1. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.

 2. Specify the API name as `SendisoTestAPI` and API context as `/sendiso`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration (source view).